-If you’re new to the world of kayaking, you should probably consider purchasing a kayak for beginners or a sit-on-top kayak.
-But if you have some more experience, you might want to consider a whitewater kayak for more adventurous outings.
+If you’re new to the world of kayaking, you should probably consider purchasing a kayak for beginners, a sit-on-top model or an inflatable kayak.
+But if you have some more experience, you might want to consider whitewater kayaks or ocean kayaks for more adventurous outings.
 Regardless of your skill or experience, it’s likely you’ll be able to find a kayak to fill your needs.
 You just need to determine what type of kayak you need first.

 Top Questions About Kayaks Answered

 Kayaks and canoes are very similar in many ways, but there are a few differences you should consider, especially if you’ve been wondering about which one you should purchase.
 Both boats are typically lightweight and can handle paddling in shallow waters.
 They both use paddles for movement, but kayaks typically use double-bladed paddles while canoes use single-bladed paddles.

 When you look at kayaks and canoes, their visible differences are apparent.
 Canoes are taller and sit higher in the water.
 Riders are typically seated, with their feet flat on the bottom of the canoe.
 Kayaks are almost the opposite.
 They are low on the water and riders sit with their legs extended and typically braced.
 Kayaks also feature closed decks which enclose the rider’s legs for greater stability and bracing.
 This also helps the kayaker maneuver better using their lower body in tandem with their paddle.